tanoManzo/notes/A Unified Approach to Interpreting Model Predictions.md

 For complex models, a simpler explanation model is define as any interpretable approximation of the original model.

+Let f be the original prediction model to be explained and g the explanation model.
+Here, we focus on [[local methods]] designed to explain a prediction f(x) based on a single input x, as in LIME.
+Explanation models often use simplified inputs x0 that map to the original inputs through a mapping function x = hx(x0).
+Local methods try to ensure g(z0) ~= f(hx(z0)) whenever z0  x0.
+(Note that hx(x0) = x even though x0 may contain less information than x because hx is specific to the current input x.)

 Definition 1 Additive feature attribution methods have an explanation model that is a linear function of binary variables.

 ### LIME